ji-youn-kim/EHRFL/README.md

 <summary>Pre-Training a Common Model</summary>

-A common pre-trained model is needed to extract latents from the host and subject datas. \
+A common pre-trained model is needed to extract patient embeddings from the host (i.e., client initiating federated learning) and candidate subject (i.e., client participating in federated learning alongside the host) datas. \
-The host can train this model by (1) setting the [Accelerate](https://huggingface.co/docs/accelerate/en/index) configuration and (2) running the code as follows. \
+The host can train this model by (1) setting the [Accelerate](https://huggingface.co/docs/accelerate/en/index) configuration and (2) running the code as follows.

 **Accelerate Config:**
 ```
 compute_environment: LOCAL_MACHINE